spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 If you are unsure which spot finding and decoding methods are compatible with your data here is a handy table that summarizes the three major :term:`codebook <Codebook>` designs and what methods can be used to decode each of them.
-If your codebook doesn't fall into any of these categories, *make a feature request on github*, we would love to hear about unique codebook designs!
+If your codebook doesn't fall into any of these categories, `make a feature request on github <https://github.com/spacetx/starfish/issues/new/choose>`_, we would love to hear about unique codebook designs!

+.. _tab-codebook-designs:

 +-----------------+---------------------------+-------------------------+--------------------------+
 | Name            | Linearly Multiplexed      | One Hot Exponentially   | Exponentially Multiplexed|